braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 The settings window allows you to optimize how the brain regions included in your analysis are visualized.
 This is often included as a first figure in a manuscript.

 Most things in the settings window are intuitive.
-So we encourage you to try different them out until you achieve the visualization you want.
+So we encourage you to try them out until you achieve the visualization you want.
 There are many possibilities for visualization.
 Figure 9 shows just one example.

 > ![Example of a visualization of the brain atlas](fig09.png)
 >